Advanced-Vision-and-Learning-Lab/SARIAD/README.md

 ```

 ## Installation
-Our package is on PyPI and thus can simply be installed with `pip install SARIAD`.
+Our package is on PyPI and thus can simply be installed with `pip install SARIAD` using `python>=3.13`.

 ### Development Installation
 ```bash